RickStrahl/BlogPosts/2023-04/Launching FoxPro in a Project Folder/LaunchingFoxproInAProjectFolder.md

 ENDIF
 ```

-### Generic PowerShell Launcher
+### Creating a Generic PowerShell Launch Script
 As nice as a desktop short cut is, it's not portable.
-It doesn't work with relative paths, and you pretty much have to hard code the path to both the FoxPro IDE and location of the startup folder and config.fpw.
+Shortcuts don't work with relative paths, and you pretty much have to hard code the path to both the FoxPro IDE and location of the startup folder and `config.fpw`.
 This means every time you move the project you have to adjust the shortcut.
-It's not a huge deal, but if you share your project in a source code repository shortcuts won't work necessarily across machines - in fact you probably should exclude shortcuts from committing into the SCC.
+It's not a huge deal, but if you share your project in a source code repository, shortcuts likely won't work necessarily across machines - in fact you probably should exclude shortcuts from committing into the SCC.

 To provide a more generic solution that can: